Edwin Boston

-The Reverend Edwin Richard Boston MA (Cantab) (died 1 April 1986), known as Teddy Boston, was a Church of England clergyman and author.
-He built a narrow gauge railway in the grounds of his Rectory at Cadeby, Leicestershire, and was immortalized as the "Fat Clergyman" in The Railway Series children's books by the Rev. W. Awdry.
+Edwin Richard Boston (20 August 1924 – 1 April 1986), known as Teddy Boston, was a Church of England clergyman and author.
+He built a narrow gauge railway in the grounds of his Rectory at Cadeby, Leicestershire, and was immortalised as the "Fat Clergyman" in The Railway Series children's books by the Rev. W. Awdry.

 Education

 Boston was educated at Gresham's School, Holt, and Jesus College, Cambridge, before training for the ministry of the Church of England at Lincoln Theological College.